longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### Proof of Concept

 A lot of trial failovers have been executed, to test various aspects of the implementation.
-In a run with the changes listed, including "global" application of delinquency check, running on a 3-worker node cluster with just a single, soft-mounted RWX volume (nginx RWX example) and forcing a node restart with `shutdown -r now` on the node console, Longhorn could destroy and re-create the share-manager pod in 16 seconds, as shown by the time for the new owner to take over and resume refreshing the lease.
+We have run with the changes listed, but using a "global" application of delinquency check with a condition set for the node itself.
+Running on a 3-worker node cluster with just a single, soft-mounted RWX volume (nginx RWX example) and forcing a node restart with `shutdown -r now` on the node console, Longhorn could destroy and re-create the share-manager pod in 16 seconds, as shown by the time for the new owner to take over and resume refreshing the lease.
 Note that for the lease to be refreshed, the pod must be running, implying that the volume is mounted.
 The workload pods themselves failed to be able to write for about 2 minutes, but most of that time was waiting for the client grace period to elapse.
-Although there is a lot of work to do for production-ready quality, that gives an idea of the possible scale of improvement.

 ### Risks and Mitigation